carolinaaasf/42cursus_lvl0_libft/README.md

 3 - You can run `make clean` to remove object files that are no longer needed.<br />
 `make clean` <br />

+4- Compile your main.c with your new libft.a .<br />
+`cc -Wall -Wextra -Werror main.c libft.a`